Maanuj-Vora/Foxy/README.md

 | Moderator    | unmute <user> [reason]   | Unmutes a user from the current server                                |
 | News         | news <number>            | Gets The Top News Articles From Google News                           |
 | No Category  | help                     | Show the help message                                                 |

----

-## Installation

-1. Create a virtual environment using the command `virtualenv -p python3 venv` and then activate the virtual environment by doing `.\venv\Scripts\activate`
-2. Install `requirements.txt` using pip via `pip3 install -r requirements.txt`
-3. Rename the `example.config.json` file to `config.json` and fill in the fields
-4. run `main.py` and hope for the best

----

-### Please Read

-Please keep my account id in the owners in `config.json`